-Experience with other models suggests that the hardest and steepest learning curve occurs in moving through phases 2 and 3.
+Experience with other Maturity Models suggests that the hardest and steepest learning curve occurs when moving through phases 2 and 3.
 The initial task requires creating awareness of current issues and building momentum for improvement, then dealing with all the challenges of an organisational change process.